UnknowableCoder/Simbpolic/README.md

 # Introduction
 A simple, header-only library for compile-time symbolic computation, written in C++17.

-Currently only supports integration and derivation of polynomial or piecewise polynomial functions, in any number of dimensions.
+Currently only supports integration and derivation of polynomial or piecewise polynomial functions (whose conditions are given by simple inequalities), in any number of dimensions.

 # Requirements
 Simbpolic requires a C++17-compatible compiler and the corresponding standard library.
 No further dependencies.